donavon/thwack/README.md

 - 👩‍🏫 Smarter — Built with modern JavaScript
 - 😘 Familiar — Thwack uses an Axios-like interface
 - 🅰️ Typed — Easier inclusion for TypeScript projects
-- ✨ Support for IE11 and NodeJS
+- ✨ Support for NodeJS 10 and 12

 > This README is a work in progress.
 You can also ask me a question [on Twitter](https://twitter.com/donavon).